leonenkonm/jetty-local-web-server/readme.md

 Install:

 1. Place the files com.web.srv.local-web-server.list and com.web.srv.local-web-server.cfg in {smx_dir}/etc/
-2. Install, if not installed fyuchi in smx camel-jaxb, camel-jetty
+2. Install, if not installed feature in smx camel-jaxb, camel-jetty
-3. Put the file local-web-server-1.0-SNAPSHOT.jar in the folder {smx_dir}/deploy/
+3. Put the file jar in the folder {smx_dir}/deploy/
 4. Change the start-level to 60

 Configuring the server: